pschool-in/curriculum/content/grammar/pronoun/pronoun-classifySentence.md

 (pronoun-1)

-True or False: The below sentence has personal pronoun.
+True or False: The below sentence has a personal pronoun.

 True